rtomyj/500-Algos-Python/README.md

 Becomes [1, 2, 3] [4, 5]

-11. Merge two arrays by satisfying given constraints
+#### **11. Merge two arrays by satisfying given constraints**

+Given two sorted arrays x and y where x has a size of M and y has a size of N and x has exactly N vacant spots, merge the two arrays.

 12. Find index of 0 to replaced to get maximum length sequence of continuous ones